abirkhan04/text-analyzer/readme.md

 the body should be : {
     "content": "A quick brown fox jumps over the lazy dogs" }
 10. To retrieve a text there is a GET endpoint: localhost:3000/api/text/:id , you need to pass id of the created analysis.
+11. No logger is added.